basecamp/bc3-api/README.md

 Pagination
 ----------

 Most collection APIs paginate their results.
 The first request returns up to 50 records.
-The Basecamp 3 API follows the [RFC5988 convention](https://tools.ietf.org/html/rfc5988) of using the `Link` header to provide URLs for the `first`, `next`, `prev`, and `last` pages.
-Follow these URLs to retreive the next page of data, and please don't build the pagination URLs yourself!
+The Basecamp 3 API follows the [RFC5988 convention](https://tools.ietf.org/html/rfc5988) of using the `Link` header to provide URLs for the `next` page.
+Follow this URLs to retrieve the next page of data, and please don't build the pagination URLs yourself!
 Here's an example from the [Messages API][2] for requesting the third page (of 50) when 300 are available:

 ```
 <https://3.basecampapi.com/195539477/buckets/2085958496/messages.json?page=4>; rel="next"